ZubairShovan/intelligent-visualization-lab/index.md

 ## _Visual text analytics for online conversations_

-{% include figure.html image="images/3.jpg" link="/research" %}
+{% include figure.html image="images/3.jpg" link="/research/" search="Visual Text" %}

 We developed visual text analytics tools and techniques for exploring and analyzing online conversations.

 ## _User-Adaptive Information Visualization_

-{% include figure.html image="images/intervention2.png" link="/research" %}
+{% include figure.html image="images/intervention2.png" link="/research/" search="User" %}

 This project explores how user characteristics impacts on visualization effectiveness and how can a visualization adapt to such characterstics.